Sgùrr a' Mhàim

-One of the higher Munro peaks on the Mamores, Sgurr a' Mhaim is linked to other peaks in the range via The Devil's Ridge, together forming the western section of the Ring of Steall - a classic Highland ridge route !
+Sgùrr a' Mhàim, one of the higher Mamores, links to neighbouring peaks via The Devil’s Ridge, forming the west section of the Ring of Steall ridge route.

 Height1099m